Traffic (2000 film): Wakefield story line

-Ayala/DEA storyline
+Ayala/DEA story line

-In San Diego, an undercover DEA investigation is led by Montel Gordon and Ray Castro following a tip from an anonymous source.
-This leads to the arrest of Eduardo Ruiz, a high-stakes dealer posing as a storage-locker business owner.
-After some initial pressure, Ruiz decides to take the dangerous road to immunity by giving up his boss: drug lord Carl Ayala, the biggest distributor for the Obregón brothers in the United States.
-Ayala is indicted by a prosecutor chosen by Robert Wakefield, intending to send a message to the Mexican drug cartels.
+In San Diego, an undercover DEA investigation led by Montel Gordon and Ray Castro leads to the arrest of Eduardo Ruiz, a dealer posing as a fisherman.
+Ruiz gives up his boss, drug lord Carl Ayala, the Obregóns' biggest distributor in the United States.
+Ayala is indicted by a tough prosecutor, hand-selected by Robert Wakefield to send a message to the cartels.

-As the trial against Ayala begins, his pregnant wife Helena learns of her husband's true profession from his associate, Arnie Metzger.
-Facing the prospect of life imprisonment for her husband and death threats against her child, Helena decides to step into Carl's underworld and looks into some of his contacts.
-She then hires Francisco Flores to assassinate Eduardo Ruiz; knowing that killing Ruiz will effectively end the trial nolle prosequi.
-Flores plants a car bomb on a DEA car in an assassination, but Ruiz tells the agents he wants to walk to the hotel instead of taking the car; Helena orders Flores to shoot Ruiz on the sidewalk.
-As he goes to pull the trigger, Flores is shot by a cartel sniper for his cooperation with Javier and General Salazar, while the DEA guns him down in the confusion.
-Amidst the chaos Agent Castro runs to retrieve the car and is killed instantly, but leaving Gordon and Ruiz unharmed.
+As Ayala's trial begins, his pregnant wife Helena learns of her husband's true profession from his associate, Arnie Metzger.
+Facing the prospect of life imprisonment for her husband and death threats against her child, Helena hires Flores to assassinate Ruiz and end the trial nolle prosequi.
+Flores plants a car bomb, but he is killed by a sniper in retaliation for his cooperation with General Salazar, and the bomb meant to kill Ruiz instead kills Agent Castro.